SelfhostedPro/Sponsored-Agent-Service/README.md

 - Auto Healing
 - Stateless so no need for stateful set and additional storage cost

+### Networking
+- Utilizing Istio service mesh
+- Sidecars in each pod enable mTLS communication with any services they may need to communicate

 ### Storage
 - Metrics gathered by elastic agent and pushed to elasticsearch
 - Agent Data is gathered from the CRM (could implement caching here if needed as well)
+- Postgres can be in cluster or a managed service.

 ### Caching/CDN
 - Cloud CDN for caching agent service responses and assets